 Туре Description Key documentation Individual level Quality improvement at this level occurs in relation to an individual's interaction with a process or activity.
-Job descriptions Individual performance targets and KPIs Codes of Conduct Performance reviews Operational level Quality improvement at this level focusses on the implementation of strategically aligned business plans and the delivery of core educational and business activities maximum effectiveness and efficiency within departments and business units.
-Annual departmental business plans Policies and procedures Course and subject reviews Localised departmental operational plans Institution level Quality improvement at this level involves setting the vision, strategic plan and goals, and governance.
-Strategic Plan Governance Charter Governance reviews Delegations of Authority Performance targets and KPIs
+Job descriptions Individual performance targets and KPIs Codes of conduct Performance reviews Operational level Quality improvement at this level focusses on the implementation of strategically aligned business plans and the delivery of core educational and business activities maximum effectiveness and efficiency within and across departments and business units.
+Annual departmental business plans Policies and procedures Course and subject reviews Localised departmental operational plans self- assessments and audits Institution level Quality improvement at this level involves setting the vision, strategic plan and goals, and governance.
+Strategic Plan Governance Charter Governance and external reviews Delegations of Authority Performance targets and KPIs